SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

-# Performance Management for NHSUK Software Development
+# The Way We Work - Vision for Environment and Culture of NHSUK Software Development

+---

+TODO: Use corporate controlled document teplate

+- Version
 - Author: Jacob
 - Date: 1 September 2021
 - Distribution: All (i.e. not a secret once approved)
+- Reviewed by
+- Approved by (Sean)
+- Next review date

 ---

 ## Pre-publish checklist

+- This should be a positive, optimistic and inspiring document
 - Ensure the document is written in the past tense (i.e. "we decided X because Y")
+- Do the Values address our Goals and the Barriers?
+(Hint: They should!)
-- Ensure there is a clear flow from Goal to Value to implementation detail - the logic should be clear and unassailable
+- Ensure links from Values to implementation details are identified - it should be possible to understand why we have made the decisions we have made.
 - ...
 - Remove this checklist